-Brighton & Hove Albion Football Club is a privately owned company headquartered in the UK.
-Founded in 1901, the club employs approximately 470 individuals.
-It reported $338.2M in revenue as of 2024.
-As a tier 1 media tech buyer, the club primarily operates in the spectator sports sector as an English professional football club based in the city of Brighton and Hove.
-The club competes in the Premier League, which represents the top tier of the English football league system.
+Brighton & Hove Albion Football Club, also known as Brighton, is a privately owned company headquartered in the UK.
+Founded in 1901, the club employs approximately 470 individuals and reported $338.2M in revenue as of 2024.
+The company specializes in spectator sports, operating as an English professional football club based in the city of Brighton and Hove.
+It competes in the Premier League, which is the top tier of the English football league system.
+The organization also functions as a tier 1 media tech buyer.

 Similar Companies